What to Do When You Lose Your Phone While Traveling Solo

 As for photos, both iPhone and Android devices have features for online storage.
 Otherwise, upload them regularly to your social media accounts for safekeeping.
 I was glad that I had uploaded my photos everyday, but I had still lost the ones I took in the prison (there was no WiFi there).

 It was amusing and exasperating at the same time.
-Language barriers aside, the poor girl had no idea what an internet café was.
+Language barriers aside, kids these days have no idea what internet cafes are.
 And it’s easy to understand why.
 These days, there’s no point in having an internet cafe when everybody has a smartphone and there’s wifi everywhere.

 But you have no idea how frustrating it is to see all those “Free Wifi” signs and not be able to use it!